texfaq/texfaq.github.io/FAQ-erroradvice.md

     messages.
 -  Be aware of the amount of context that TeX gives you.
-The error messages gives you some bits of TeX code (or of the document itself), that show where the error ''actually happened'';
+The error messages gives you some bits of TeX code (or of the document itself), that show where the error "actually happened";
-    it's possible to control how much of this ''context'' TeX actually gives you.
+    it's possible to control how much of this "context" TeX actually gives you.
 LaTeX (nowadays) instructs TeX only to give you one line of context, but you may tell it otherwise by saying
     ```latex